 If your child has previously had confirmed or suspected COVID-19 infection, they may still take part in the study.
+However, their vaccination must be delayed by a minimum of 4 weeks from the date of their positive COVID-19 test.

-What will happen if your child decides to take part?
+11. What will happen if your child decides to take part?